nondescryptid/nondescryptid.github.io/about/index.md

 Outlaw who tinkers with code.

-I fell into this while I was working a painfully repetitive admin job after high school, and thought that there has to be a better way.
+I fell into this life while I was working a painfully repetitive admin job after high school, and thought that there has to be a better way.
 I started trying to learn more about computer science, and watched David Malan tear up a phonebook as he demonstrated how binary search works.

 After university started, I kept trying to learn more, even if it was just trying a problem set or reading an article on freecodecamp's blog.
 There's a graveyard of courses I never finished, but partially completed.

 Somehow, I thought that programming for a living would never be on the cards for me.
 I was terrible at math, and didn't think I was "technical" enough (whatever that means).
-However, after
+However, after spending almost a year's worth of Saturdays (and more) working on a web app for a non-profit as part of a part-time bootcamp, I realised that I was still interested.
+I still wanted to keep learning.
+And I had all these PRs I'd closed, which said something, no matter how small they were.
+I'd learnt to how to integrate frontend and backend, used Postman to work with APIs and experienced the horrors of dependency hell.

+When you keep doing something you have no obligation to do, and in spite of all the actual obligations you have -- that's a strong signal for what you actually like.

+I don't think I'm going to become a lawyer, although I appreciate what I've learnt with this degree.

+I'm now seeking a full-time role, ideally one that involves representing legal knowledge / automating legal tasks, or full stack web development.